 Malignant tumors are referred to as cancer.
 They are characterized by uncontrolled cell growth and the ability to invade other tissues and organs.

 Pancreatic cancer begins when abnormal cells within the pancreas grow out of control and form a tumor.
 Pancreatic adenocarcinoma is the most common type of pancreatic cancer, making up 93 percent of diagnoses.
 Pancreatic neuroendocrine tumor (PNET) is the second most common type, making up 7 percent of diagnoses.

 Metastasis is when a cancer cell breaks away from the original cancer site (also referred to as the primary tumor) and forms a new tumor in other parts of the body.

 When pancreatic cancer metastasizes outside the pancreas, it forms secondary tumors in other tissues or organs.
-Common sites for secondary pancreatic tumors include the lymph nodes, liver, peritoneum and lungs.
+Common sites for secondary pancreatic tumors include the lymph nodes, liver, peritoneum (the lining of the abdominal wall) and and lungs.
 Because the cancer cells in these other locations originated in the pancreas, they are still considered and treated as pancreatic cancer.

 What Is Cancer Staging?